enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-syntax.md

 ## Revision

-The ??? variable in the Create() parameters of tweenservice represents that details about the tweening animation.
+The ??? variable in the Create() parameters of TweenService represents the details about the tweening animation.

 - Info
 - Part